Our online world is becoming increasingly visual and increasingly automated, and marketers are responding accordingly.

 As more and more AR development tools become available to the masses, like Apple’s ARKit, expect to see even smaller businesses experimenting with AR-enhanced marketing campaigns.

 2. Visual search is changing how customers learn about your business

 Search technology is finally catching up to users’ demand for a search engine that accommodates both text and image queries.
 These advances in visual search will change where and how customers encounter your business and its products, and marketers will have to be ready.

 Pinterest has already become a powerful platform for product discovery thanks to its Lens feature.
 With Pinterest Lens, users can snap a photo of an item to uncover where to purchase it online, find similar items, or view pinboards of complementary items curated by other Pinterest users—a valuable opportunity for marketers to get their products in front of prospective customers without relying on paid advertising.

 Amazon’s CamFind also helps shoppers locate a real-world item in Amazon’s massive inventory by snapping a photo.
-Google, too, has doubled-down on developing its visual search technology—Google Lens, slated to debut on Google devices in late 2017, will turn users’ phone cameras into search tools.
+Google, too, has doubled-down on developing its visual search technology—Google Lens, which debuted in late 2017, will turn users’ phone cameras into search tools.

 Thanks to visual search, marketers will have even more opportunities to draw prospective customers’ eye and match them with the perfect product.

-3. Live video will become a content marketer’s best friend
+3. Live video is a content marketer’s best friend

 Live streaming video has become an essential part of nearly every major social platform, and its popularity shows no signs of slowing.
 By 2021, live streaming video traffic will have grown 15-fold, according to research from Cisco.